-A European patent issued in 2003 covering a range of applications of our core DNA delivery technology, including cationic lipid-formulated, gene-based immunotherapeutics such as our clinical-stage Allovectin-7® treatment for melanoma, cationic lipid-formulated DNA vaccines such as our investigational anthrax vaccine, and similar pharmaceutical products under development by others.
-This patent has been opposed by two companies.
+A European patent was issued in 2003 covering a range of applications of our core DNA delivery technology, including cationic lipid-formulated, gene-based immunotherapeutics such as our clinical-stage

+Allovectin-7® treatment for melanoma, cationic lipid-formulated DNA vaccines such as our clinical stage influenza vaccine, and similar pharmaceutical products under development by others.
+This patent was opposed by two companies.
 We responded to the oppositions in a timely manner, and defended the patent at an oral hearing in March 2006 at the EPO.
 The patent was maintained in amended form.
 We are appealing certain rulings, and one of the opponents is appealing the decision to maintain the patent in amended form.

-A European patent issued to us in 2003 with broad claims related to gene-based, extra-tumoral delivery of any cytokines for the treatment of cancer.
+A European patent was issued to us in 2003 with broad claims related to gene-based, extra-tumoral delivery of any cytokines for the treatment of cancer.
 Delivery can be either free from or formulated with transfection-facilitating materials such as cationic lipids or polymers.
 Cytokines are proteins such as interleukins and interferons which regulate specific cell functions, and typically are used to stimulate an immune response against cancer cells.
 Three companies opposed this patent.
-We responded to the oppositions in a timely manner, and will continue to vigorously defend our position in upcoming oral hearings.
+We responded to the oppositions in a timely manner, and we will defend our position in upcoming oral hearings to be held in June 2008.

 We prosecute our intellectual property estate vigorously to obtain the broadest valid scope for our patents.
-Due to uncertainty of the ultimate outcome of these matters, the impact on future operating results of our financial condition is not subject to reasonable estimates.
+Due to uncertainty of the ultimate outcome of these matters, the impact on future operating results or our financial condition is not subject to reasonable estimates.